bcgov/issuer-kit/README.md

 - `maildev`: http://localhost:8050

+Within the Streetcred app, check the settings to see what Ledger you are using.
+For this demo the Streetcred app must be set to use the "BCovrin Test" network, as follows:

+- Go to settings by clicking the menu icon in the top right (the "hamburger" icon&mdash;three stacked horizontal lines)
+- Click on the "Network" item and from the subsequent list select "BCovrin Test" network.
+- Click the back arrow to return to the settings and again to return to the main app screen.

 For instructions on how to run the demo, please refer to [this document](./docs/issuer-kit.md).

 To restart the applications: